 Football: Deulofeu double fires Watford into FA Cup final

-LONDON: Gerard Deulofeu starred for Watford as they roared back from two goals down on Sunday (Apr 7) to beat Wolves 3-2 and set up an FA Cup final against Manchester City.
+LONDON: Javi Gracia hailed "angry" Gerard Deulofeu after the Spaniard came off the bench to spark an incredible comeback as Watford beat Wolves 3-2 to set up an FA Cup final against mighty Manchester City.

-Javi Gracia's side looked down and out late in the game before a moment of magic from substitute Deulofeu and a last-gasp penalty from Troy Deeney pulled them level.
+Gracia's side looked down and out at Wembley on Sunday, trailing 2-0 late in normal time before a moment of magic from Deulofeu and a nerveless last-gasp penalty from captain Troy Deeney pulled them level.

 Earlier, a goal from Matt Doherty in the first half and a second-half strike from Raul Jimenez looked like sending Wolves into their first FA Cup final since 1960 in a full-blooded cup tie.

-Shell-shocked Wolves settled quickly at the start of extra time but the momentum was with a physical Watford side.
+Wolves picked themselves up after the penalty and settled quickly at the start of extra time.

-They took the lead for the first time in the match after more brilliance from Spaniard Deulofeu, who rolled the ball past John Ruddy from a tight angle after holding off Conor Coady.
+But the momentum was with a physical Watford side and they took the lead for the first time in the match in the 104th minute after more brilliance from Spaniard Deulofeu, who rolled the ball past John Ruddy from a tight angle after holding off Conor Coady.

-"Everything was lost - we were able to show our character and at this moment I am very proud of my players," said Gracia, who hailed Deulofeu as an "amazing player".
+"When everything was lost I think the team was able to show our character, our personality, our ambition and believing until the end we were able to win today," said a proud Garcia.

-"We tried until the end and sometimes it happens if you believe," he added.
-"Today we showed our strength as a squad, our belief.
-I am very proud."
+The Watford manager said he knew Deulofeu would have an important role to play.

-Both sides are battling to be the "best of the rest" in the Premier League behind the so-called 'big six' but on Sunday the focus of both clubs switched to the chance to win rare silverware.
+Watford and Wolves are battling to be the "best of the rest" in the Premier League behind the so-called 'Big Six' but on Sunday the focus of both clubs switched to the chance to win rare silverware.

-Both sides struggled to find their rhythm during a scrappy opening spell with little in the way of clear-cut openings.
+Both teams struggled to find their rhythm during a scrappy opening spell with little in the way of clear-cut openings.

 Wolverhampton-born Andre Gray wasted the clearest chance of the game just after the half-hour mark, lifting Deeney's cross over the crossbar from six yards after escaping the Wolves defence.